 Finding Implication Recommendation Management Action Plan Internal Audit examined a random sample of 30 RAS files.
 One application exceeded the income thresholds for the RAS scheme.
 One property entered the RAS scheme but no tenant was assigned.
-Monthly rent of £800 was paid for three months until the council purchased the property.
+Monthly rent of €800 was paid for three months until the council purchased the property.
 20 contained no documentary evidence of the landlord registering the tenant with the RTB.
 Contracts 9 contracts contained no evidentiary signature, omission of the Landlords/Housing Authorities signature and have not been sealed by the Common Seal of the Council.
 3 contracts have not been signed by the Housing Authority, witness, elected member and the Council Seal is not evident.
 1 contract has not been signed by the housing Authority, witness and the Council Seal is not evident.
-1 contract has not been signed by a nominated member and the Common Seal of the Council is not evident on the contract.
+2 contracts have not been signed by a nominated member and the Common Seal of the Council is not evident.
+1 contract has not been signed by a nominated member and the contract.
 2 contracts have not been signed or witnessed by the Landlord at the guarantee section of the contract.
 1 contract is not witnessed throughout and the guarantee is not signed by the Housing Authority.
 Not adhering to RAS guidelines.
-Applicants had means to provide for own accommodation.
+Applicants had means to provide for own accommodation .
 Should ensure that Value for Money is being achieved.
 Entering contracts with landlords who are non compliant with RTB requirements.
 Contracts possibly not legally binding.
 RAS filing system needs to be improved.
 All relevant documentation needs to be included and kept in order.
 A checklist should be kept on front of file and this should be checked by RAS supervisor.
 As a state body, it is important that the council support the RTB.
 A contract should not be entered into with any landlord who is not registered with the RTB.
 All contracts should be signed and witnessed by the Housing Authority and elected member.
 The council seal should be applied to all contracts.
-Income limits - In the one case mentioned the work was seasonal and approved by line manager (file note) - 4 RAS units secured until acquired by KCC Delay due to conveyance Agree with recommendation or Required signatures and Procedures now in place inding Implication Recommendation Management Action Plan • 11 Tenancy Rent Agreements were found to be incomplete: • 7 Residential Tenancy Rent Contribution Agreements were signed by the tenants and witnessed by housing staff, however the agreements were not signed on the provided line by the Housing Authority (this signature also requires a witness signature) • 1 file held no Tenancy Rent Contribution Agreement for the housed tenant. • 2 Tenancy Rent Contribution Agreements were signed by the tenant but not witnessed or signed by the Housing Authority. • A rent review date was omitted from 2 contracts; the section of the contract was left blank (unfilled). • 6 contract rent review dates have expired between 9 to 22 months, no review was evident on the files and no correspondence issued to the Landlord regarding the same.
+Income limits - In the one case mentioned the work was seasonal and approved by line manager (file note) - 4 RAS units secured until acquired by KCC - Delay due to conveyance Agree with recommendation on Required signatures and Procedures now in place

+Finding Implication Recommendation Management Action Plan Cenancy Rent Agreements 11 Tenancy Rent Agreements were found to be incomplete: 7 Residential Tenancy Rent Contribution Agreements were signed by the tenants and witnessed by housing staff, however the agreements were not signed on the provided line by the Housing Authority (this signature also requires a witness signature) 1 file held no Tenancy Rent Contribution Agreement for the housed tenant.
+2 Tenancy Rent Contribution Agreements were signed by the tenant but not witnessed or signed by the Housing Authority.
+A rent review date was omitted from 2 contracts; the section of the contract was left blank (unfilled).
+6 contract rent review dates have expired between 9 to 22 months, no review was evident on the files and no correspondence issued to the Landlord regarding the same.
 Tenancy agreements not legally binding.
 Council failing to fulfill obligations under agreement.
 Tenancy agreement should be signed by the tenant and also housing authority and witness.
 System should be put in place to ensure rent reviews are agreed with landlord by the rent review date included in tenancy agreement.
+Agree with recommendation or Required signatures and Procedures now in place Review of All files required